The Statesman Online went live May 2022 reverting back to the original name of the printed paper when Churchill first opened in 1966.

 The publication has been established as a public forum for student expression and for the discussion of issues of concern to its audience.

-Since The Pride Online is a forum for student expression, the editorial board, which consists of the staff’s top editors, will determine the content of the newsmagazine and all unsigned editorials; therefore, material may not necessarily reflect the opinions or policies of NEISD school officials.
+Since The Statesman Online is a forum for student expression, the editorial board, which consists of the staff’s top editors, will determine the content of the newsmagazine and all unsigned editorials; therefore, material may not necessarily reflect the opinions or policies of NEISD school officials.
 The views stated in editorials represent that of a majority of the editorial board.
 No single member of the editorial board can be held responsible for editorial content decisions.
 Signed columns or reviews represent only the opinion of the author.

 Student journalists may use online media to report news and information, to communicate with other students and individuals, to ask questions of and consult with experts and to locate material to meet their newsgathering and research needs.

-The Pride Online and its staff are protected by and bound to the principles of the First Amendment and other protections and limitations afforded by the Constitution and the various court decisions implementing those principles.
+The Statesman Online and its staff are protected by and bound to the principles of the First Amendment and other protections and limitations afforded by the Constitution and the various court decisions implementing those principles.

-The Pride Online and its staff will strive to publish only legally protected speech following the legal definitions for libel, obscenity and invasion of privacy.
+The Statesman Online and its staff will strive to publish only legally protected speech following the legal definitions for libel, obscenity and invasion of privacy.
 The staff will also refrain from printing stories that create a material disruption of school activities.
 Specific definitions for the above instances of unprotected speech can be found in Law of the Student Press.

 Staff members will strive to correct any error before publication; however, if the editorial board determines a significant error is printed, a formal correction will most certainly be posted.

-The adviser of The Pride Online will not act as a censor or determine the content of the paper.
+The adviser of The Statesman Online will not act as a censor or determine the content of the paper.
 The adviser will offer advice and instruction, following the code of ethics set forth for advisers by the Journalism Education Association.
 The adviser will help the staff cover all issues in a legal, objective, accurate and ethical manner, according to the Canons of Professional Journalism developed by the Society for Professional Journalists.
-The Canons of Professional Journalism include a code of ethics concerning accuracy, responsibility, integrity, conflict of interest, impartiality, fair play, freedom of the press, independence, sensationalism, personal privacy, obstruction of justice, creditability and advertising.
+The Canons of Professional Journalism include a code of ethics concerning accuracy, responsibility, integrity, conflict of interest, impartiality, fair play, freedom of the press, independence, sensationalism, personal privacy, obstruction of justice, credibility and advertising.